alex-kar/Topjava/graduation.md

 Each restaurant provides new menu each day.

 As a result, provide a link to github repository.

-It should contain the code, README.md with API documentation and couple curl commands to test it.
+It should contain the code and **README.md with API documentation and curl commands to get data for voting and vote.**

 -----------------------------
 P.S.: Make sure everything works with latest version that is on github :)